First time buyer mortgages

 Tracker mortgagesThe rate you’ll pay will go up and down in line with the base rate.
 This means if the Bank of England cuts interest rates, your mortgage payments will go down.
 But if it hikes interest rates, your mortgage payments will go up.

 Discounted mortgagesDiscounted mortgages track under the lender’s standard variable rate.
-So your rate may go up or down, but this depend on any changes the lender decides to make to its standard variable rate.
+So your rate may go up or down, but this depends on any changes the lender decides to make to its standard variable rate.

 Offset mortgagesWith an offset mortgage, you use a linked savings account to offset the amount you owe on your mortgage – this means instead of earning interest on your savings, you pay less interest on your mortgage.
 If you’re a first time buyer and you have a large chunk of savings you might be better off using these for your deposit.
-But your fee-free mortgage broker will talk you though it to help you make the best decision for you.
+But your fee-free mortgage broker will talk you through it to help you make the best decision for you.

 Guarantor mortgagesThese allow you to get a mortgage even if you have no deposit.
 A mortgage guarantor is someone – usually a parent, a relative or even a close friend – who takes on some of the risk of the mortgage by acting as a guarantor.
 This usually involves them offering their savings or their home as security against the loan and committing to making the mortgage payments if the borrower defaults.